HolmesProcessing/gsoc_relationship/README.md

 The relationships between artefacts will be defined in detail by the indicators that the Querying and ML components will detect/calculate.
 The first step of relationships discovery is finding good indicators of relationships between the different artefacts.
 These indicators are extracted by processing the analytic results from Holmes Totem (Dynamic).
 The components responsible for performing this analytic processes are the Query and ML components.

 ###### Final Relationships
+The final relationships are relationships among Malware, Domain and IP.
+These relationships will look as follows:

  Final relationship (Direct relationship) | Indirect relationships
   ----------------------------------------- | -------------